tobiasbueschel/awesome-pokemon/readme.md

 - [Pokemon Name API](https://github.com/sindresorhus/pokemon) - Get a list of Pokemon names in JSON.

 ## Apps
+- [PoGoIV - Android only](https://www.reddit.com/r/TheSilphRoad/comments/4trry4/android_iv_calculator_app_pogoiv/?st=ir5eu176&sh=bc2e7d71) - Calculates pokemon battle stats.
+(Not open source, use at your own risk.
+It does not request any permissions, so it would not be easy for it to get anything out of yoru phone.)
 - [Pokemon-Showdown](https://github.com/Zarel/Pokemon-Showdown) - Pokémon battle simulator.
 - [pokemongo-webspoof](https://github.com/iam4x/pokemongo-webspoof) - 👾 Play Pokémon Go from your Mac.
 - [iPokeMon](https://github.com/Kjuly/iPokeMon) - PokéMon like game on iOS with Location Based Service.